 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-So, what difficulties for men exist with getting back your ex?
+What difficulties for men exist with getting back their ex?

 1. The Trust Is Gone.